paulross/PythonExtensionPatterns/doc/sphinx/source/containers_and_refcounts.rst

     The examples below use code that calls a function ``new_unique_string()``.
-    This function is designed to create a new, unique,  ``PyObject`` (a string) that is never cached so always has a reference count of unity.
+    This function is designed to create a new, unique,  ``PyObject`` (a string) that is never cached so always starts with a reference count of unity.
     The implementation is in ``src/cpy/Containers/DebugContainers.c`` and looks something like this:

     .. code-block:: c